ejinian/bofa_transfer_counter/README.md

 6. Copy the contents of the transactions section.
 ![Copy Contents](tutorial_imgs/img4.png)

-7. Paste contents into a file called bofa.txt.
+7. Open bofa.txt.
+You will see placeholder data, you can overwrite it.
+Paste contents into this file.
 This file must exist in the same directory as the script (bofa_money_counter.py).
 ![Paste Contents](tutorial_imgs/img5.png)

 8. Run the script.
 Instructions on how to run the script depend on your operating system.